redpanda-data/connect/website/docs/components/processors/grok.md

 ### `pattern_paths`

 A list of paths to load Grok patterns from.
-This field supports wildcards.
+This field supports wildcards, including super globs (double star).

 Type: `array`